-Ms Lisa Gay, former General Counsel of Goldman Sachs JB Were, over 20 years in the industry with legal and compliance expertise, a former member of the ASIC Markets Supervision Advisory Panel and ASX Disciplinary Tribunal.
+Ms Lisa Gay, Chairman of Flora & Fauna International Australia Pty Ltd. Former General Counsel of Goldman Sachs JB Were, over 20 years in the industry with legal and compliance expertise, a former member of the ASIC Markets Supervision Advisory Panel and ASX Disciplinary Tribunal.
 Ms Gay is the Chair of the MDP;

 Ms Cilla Boreham, Senior Legal Counsel & Head of Legal, Risk Compliance, JBWere Pty Ltd, having over 14 years experience in the industry, with a background in financial services licensing and regulation, stockbroking, compliance and risk management;

-Mr Richard Brasher, Associate Director, Equity Derivative Sales, RBS Equities Australia, over 25 years in the industry, specialising in equity derivative strategies;
+Mr Richard Brasher, Dealer, Northcape Capital.
+Former Associate Director at RBS Equities Australia, over 27 years experience in the industry, specialising in equity derivative strategies;

 Mr Ian Chambers, Head of Australian Equities, Morgan Stanley Australia, 30 years in the industry with a strong background in equities and derivatives;

-Mr Leigh Conder, General Manager, Mortgage Services, formerly General Manager, Financial Markets Operations and Equities & Margin Lending Operations, Commonwealth Bank, 25 years experience with a strong background in operations;
+Mr Leigh Conder, General Manager, Corporate Banking Solutions, formerly General Manager, Financial Markets Operations and Equities & Margin Lending Operations, Commonwealth Bank, 25 years experience with a strong background in operations;

 Mr Peter Curry, Joint Managing Director, MAP Capital Advisors Pty Ltd, with 34 years extensive experience in the accounting and investment banking industries specialising in equities and global equity syndication;

-Mr Simon Gray, Director, Strategy & Corporate Finance, Shaw Stockbroking, 12 years experience with a background in legal & compliance, supervision and corporate finance;
+Mr Simon Gray, Deputy CEO, Shaw Stockbroking, 14 years experience with a background in legal and compliance, supervision and corporate finance;

-Mr Adrian Holst, Managing Director, F W Holst & Co.
-Pty Ltd, with 50 years experience in the accounting and stockbroking industries, including serving as an executive on numerous associated professional and industry bodies, including being a current member of the ASX Disciplinary Tribunal and a past alternative director of the Finance Industry Complaints Services Limited;
+Mr Adrian Holst, Advisor, Baillieu Holst Ltd. Former Managing Director, F W Holst & Co Pty Ltd, with 50 years experience in the accounting and stockbroking industries, including serving as an executive on numerous associated professional and industry bodies, including being a current member of the ASX Disciplinary Tribunal and a past alternative director of the Finance Industry Complaints Services Limited;

 Mr Geoffrey Louw, Head of Futures and Forex, Bell Potter Securities, 18 years in the industry with particular expertise in the futures market;